springernature/vpat/springerlink.md

 <td>
 The SpringerLink website contains content that is rendered in two separate, inconsistent designs.
 The designs have different navigation methods, within the same collections of pages.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the *older* design are currently Journals, Book Series, and ancillary pages such as search, indexes, and account management.
+Pages rendered in the <strong>older</strong> design are currently Journals, Book Series, and ancillary pages such as search, indexes, and account management.
 <br><br>
-Pages rendered in the *newer* design are currently Articles, Chapters, Books, Reference Works, and Reference Work Entries.
+Pages rendered in the <strong>newer</strong> design are currently Articles, Chapters, Books, Reference Works, and Reference Work Entries.
 <br><br>
 When the transfer process is complete, the navigation methods between designs will be broadly consistent.
 <br><br>
 Pages located at checkout.springer.com deal with with sensitive information and have an intentionally stripped-down design, and do not share the same navigation system as the main site.
-The navigation of each of these sets of pages is internally consistent.
+The navigation of this set of pages is internally consistent.
 </td>
 </tr>
 <tr id="consistent-identification" valign="top">